OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 ### **1.1 About this Document**

-This document serves as a set-up and user guide for the checkout and evaluation of an Intel® FPGA SmartNIC N6001-PL and Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) development platform using Open FPGA Stack (OFS).
+This document serves as a set-up and user guide for the checkout and evaluation of an Intel® FPGA SmartNIC N6001-PL and Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) development platform using Open FPGA Stack (OFS).
 After reviewing the document, you will be able to:

 * Use the script to run through the most common build and simulation flows when using OFS.